gogovan/flutter-device-searcher/README.md

 # flutter_device_searcher

 A generic library to search for external device using various connection technologies.
-Support Bluetooth LE.
+Support Bluetooth LE and USB (Android only).

 ## Getting Started